smolfiddle/CompactVault/TECHNICAL_ARCHITECTURE.md

 The frontend is a single-page application (SPA) written entirely in **vanilla JavaScript (ES6+)**, with no frameworks or external libraries.
 The HTML, CSS, and JavaScript are all embedded as strings within the main `server.py` file and served as a single HTML document.

+### Startup & Vault Selection

+Upon starting, the server checks for the existence of `.vault` files:
+-   **No Vaults Found:** If no vault files exist, the server automatically creates a `default.vault` and initializes a `CompactVaultManager` to use it.
+The main application UI is served immediately.
+-   **Vaults Found:** If one or more `.vault` files are present, the `CompactVaultManager` is **not** immediately initialized.
+Instead, the server serves a special HTML page that acts as a vault selector.
+This page allows the user to either choose an existing vault or create a new one.

+Only after a vault is selected (via the `/api/select_db` endpoint) is the `CompactVaultManager` instance created and associated with the server process.
+All subsequent API requests are then handled by this manager instance.

 ### Key Components:

 -   **State Management:** A global `state` object holds the application's entire state.